-This type of skincare is very important if your dragon is shedding.
+This type of skin care is very important if your dragon is shedding.
 Regular bath time will aid this process and helps to safely remove dead skin that is sloughing off.
-Remember not to pull on loose skin, let it come off naturally (See my step by step guide, complete with pictures, below).
+Remember not to pull on loose skin.
+Let it come off naturally (See our step-by-step guide, complete with pictures, below).

 Many bearded dragon owners don’t keep a water bowl in their beardie’s enclosure.
 I don’t agree with this practice (what harm can come from leaving them some water!?).
 Those owners say it’s because their bearded dragon won’t drink from one so it’s not needed.
 Regardless of who is right, in either case, beardies need water!